-In an effort to bolster front-line medical care and improve health in small towns and rural areas across the state, a team of University of Iowa College of Pharmacy researchers has created a virtual, web-based service that allows doctors and nurses in distant locations to consult on a variety of medical issues with clinical pharmacy experts on the Iowa City campus.
+In an effort to bolster front-line medical care and improve health in small towns and rural areas across the state, a team of UI College of Pharmacy researchers has created a virtual, web-based service that allows doctors and nurses in distant locations to consult on a variety of medical issues with clinical pharmacy experts on the Iowa City campus.

 As part of the service—called Centralized Healthcare Solutions (CHS)—university pharmacists and pharmacy students also regularly talk with patients via telephone or virtually through a web site to ensure they are keeping up with their medications, making healthy lifestyle choices, and staying in contact with their primary care provider.